bobbepalli/Sudoku_Solver_game/readme.txt

-This directory contains two files:
+This directory contains two python files and one image:
 1. GUI.py
 2. solver.py
+3. sudoku1.png

 To run the game simply run the GUI.py file from IDLE or the command line.